kevgo/run-that-app/README.md

 #### What about apps is written in NodeJS, Python, or Ruby?

-Use the tooling of those frameworks to run that app!
+Use the package managers of those frameworks to run that app!

 #### What if my app has dependencies that run-that-app doesn't support?